What is a direct cremation?

 How does a direct cremation work?

 Before a direct cremation can take place, there is some paperwork that needs to be completed.
+Your cremation provider will let you know what you need to do and guide you through the process.

 The cremation will be held at a time suitable for the crematorium.
 The family will not have the opportunity to attend or view the deceased.